sarfaraaz-khan/newsAggregator/README.md

 To get started with the project, follow these steps:

-1. **Download and Unzip**: Download the zip file containing the project code and extract its contents to a directory on your local machine.
+1. **Clone the repo from**: [Download the zip file containing the project code and extract its contents to a directory on your local machine](https://github.com/sarfaraaz-khan/newsAggregator.git).

 2. **Navigate to the Project Directory**: